editathon/page/_posts/2021-11-13-pre-event-hours.md

 # before / antes

-To help the participants, we will be holding **"Office Hours"** to reply any question and get ready for the event.
+To help the participants, we will be holding **"Office Hours"** to help to reply to any questions and get ready for the event.
-What this means?
+What does this mean?
 That we will be on **[Discord](../page/discord)** for 90 min this coming Saturday and Monday.
 Come and Ask Us Anything related to the event!

 ***